robertwenquan/nyu-course-assignment/big-data-analytics/cache-camelot-final/README.md

 For each data entry as one combination of the game canvass map, we have 6 scenarios to consider:
 1. Difficulty level 1, as white player
-2. Difficulty level 2, as white player
+1. Difficulty level 1, as black player
-3. Difficulty level 3, as white player
+1. Difficulty level 2, as white player
-4. Difficulty level 1, as black player
+1. Difficulty level 2, as black player
-5. Difficulty level 2, as black player
+1. Difficulty level 3, as white player
-6. Difficulty level 3, as black player
+1. Difficulty level 3, as black player

 ### Benchmark